wigig-tools/qd-interpreter/README.md

 <img src="docs/gif/LROOMSLSOnline.gif" alt="drawing">

-We can see that the Tx and Rx antenna patterns are updated based on the MPCs availability.
+We can see that the Tx and Rx antenna patterns are updated based on the MPCs.

 ### Oracle SLS Preprocessed Mode